Skip over main navigation

 How is my thyroid gland controlled?

-Conversely, when the thyroid hormone levels rise above normal the ‘thermostat’ senses this and the pituitary stops secreting TSH so that the thyroid gland stops working so hard and the secretion of T4 and T3 is reduced.
+On the other hand, when the thyroid hormone levels rise above normal, the ‘thermostat’ senses this and the pituitary stops releasing TSH so that the thyroid gland stops working so hard and releases less T4 and T3.

 What causes a thyroid disorder?

-There are many different causes of the different thyroid disorders.
-Most commonly the cause is due to autoimmune thyroid disease - a self-destructive process in which the body’s immune system attacks the thyroid cells as though they were foreign cells.
-In response the thyroid gland becomes underactive (hypothyroidism) or overactive (hyperthyroidism).
+There are many causes of the different thyroid disorders.
+Most commonly the cause is due to autoimmune thyroid disease.
+This is a process in which the body’s immune system attacks the thyroid cells as though they were foreign cells.
+In response, the thyroid gland becomes underactive (hypothyroidism) or overactive (hyperthyroidism).
+The autoimmune form of hypothyroidism is called Hashimoto’s thyroiditis.
+The autoimmune form of hyperthyroidism is called Graves’ disease.
 You may find that other members of your family have thyroid problems or another autoimmune disorder.

 How are thyroid disorders diagnosed?

-Your doctor will be able to get a good idea about the activity of your thyroid gland by listening to your symptoms, asking you some questions and by examining your neck.
-However, by taking a small sample of your blood he or she can assess exactly your thyroid secretory state.
-On this single sample of blood, for example, the levels of the hormones involved can be measured in the laboratory.
-By this means it is possible to find out if too much or too little T4 and/or T3 is being secreted, and how active the pituitary is by measuring the TSH.
-A single blood test will normally confirm the diagnosis, but sometimes other tests are required.
+Your doctor will be able to get a good idea about the activity of your thyroid gland by listening to your symptoms, asking you some questions, and by examining your neck.
+However, by taking a small sample of your blood he or she can assess exactly how well your thyroid is working.
+From a single sample of blood, the laboratory can measure the level of thyroid hormones in your blood.
+This makes it possible to find out if too much or too little T4 and/or T3 is being released.
+By measuring the TSH it will be possible to find out how active the pituitary is.
+A single blood test will normally confirm your diagnosis, but sometimes other tests are required.

 Can thyroid disorders be treated?

-Yes – your thyroid disorder and many of the symptoms, too, can be treated.
+Yes, your thyroid disorder and many of the symptoms can be treated.
 Most thyroid disorders are treated with daily medication.
 There are other treatments for those thyroid disorders that cannot be controlled with medication.

 You can read more about thyroid conditions and their treatments here: